 Startups would be required to intimate DIPP of any such cases within a period of 21 days.

 Yes, an existing entity that meets the criteria as indicated in response to Question 1 can visit the Startup India Portal and Mobile App and get itself recognized for various benefits

-The process of registration in such cases shall be real time and the certificate of recognition would be issued typically within 48 hours upon successful submission of the application
+The process of registration in such cases shall be real time and the certificate of recognition would be issued typically within 2 working days upon successful submission of the application.